LawRato

 Section 509, IPC has been enacted with a view to protect the modesty and chastity of a woman.
 This Section punishes an act of affront to the decency and dignity of a woman in the form of vulgar utterances, gestures, exhibition of indecent objects intending that such word or sound shall be heard or the gesture or object shall be seen by such woman or even intruding on the privacy of the woman.

 What constitutes an ‘insult to female modesty’ requires no description.
 It is common knowledge that any word, spoken or written, any song, picture or figure exhibited which suggests lewd thoughts is immoral and insulting to female modesty, unless a woman is a consenting party to it.
-The fact that the indecent act was done unobserved by all except the woman is, of course, no excuse for the offence, because it is intended to punish such very acts.
+The mere fact that the indecent act went unnoticed by everyone except the woman does not serve as an excuse for the offense, as the law is designed to precisely punish such acts.
 Nor does the fact that there were several women present, some of whom did not mind, matter.

 In order to understand Section 509, IPC better, let us imagine the following –